oplS17projects/FP3/README.md

 **Report**:

 For the final project, my team is planning to work on a dynamic web application.
-To accomplish this, it's important to familiarize ourselves with databases and how racket connects and queries them.
+To accomplish this, it's important to familiarize ourselves with databases and how racket interacts with them.

-Using the `db` library, I created a SQLite database and insert test records into it:
+Using the `db` library, I created a SQLite database and inserted test records into it:

     (require db)